 - One Categorical response variable

-- One or more explanatory variable.
+- One or more explanatory variables.

 - No linear relationship between dependent and independent variables.